Be Prepared for the Inconvenience of Rain and Overnight RV Stops.

-As we pulled off of the highway onto exit 33, i checked my watch and i saw that my normal 2-1/2 hour drive on I-95 to my campground, eventually turned into 4-1/2 hours before I was able to get off of the road.
+As we pulled off of the highway onto exit 33, i checked my watch and i saw that my normal 2-1/2 hour drive on I-95 to my campground, had actually turned into 4-1/2 hours by the time we got off of the road.

-So, although we were several hours late, we finally pulled into the campground.
-I expected to pull in and find the campground office closed due to the time, but there was one clerk there waiting for us late arrivals.
+Although we were several hours late, arriving we finally pulled into the campground and I expected to pull in and find the campground office closed due to our arrival time, but there was one clerk there waiting for us late arrivals.

-Then, she handed me my paperwork, smiled at me again and responded with; “All of them have standing water, so it’s up to you which one you want to stay in.”
+Then, she handed me my paperwork, smiled at me again and responded with; “All of our sites have standing water in them, so it’s up to you which one you want to stay in.”

 She was right, there were several incehs of standing water ove the whole campground.
 A slow sloppy drive through standing water told us that there were no "good" sites and ended up driving up and down several other streets before we found one that looked like it had the least about of standing water.

 Rather than continue with descriptions of the water in the campsites and in the streets themselves, I have attached some pictures of the site itself and the adjacent street.

-Again, we were so tired, we just (very carefully) hooked up AC power and cable TV.
-We spend an uneasy night of blowing rains beating on our roof and the sounds of creaking trees being shook by the winds.
+Again, we were so tired, we just (very carefully) hooked up to AC power and cable TV.
+With everything working, we spend an uneasy night of blowing rains beating on our roof and the sounds of creaking trees being shook by the winds.